Lorehouse/widsith/writing-progress/Writing Drafting.md

 Fragments of the lists may be of varying ages, and later compiled together by a single poet, who is not presumed to be the scribe.
 It is one of these fragments that Alfred Anscombe dated as far back as 460 AD, and Kemp Malone proposed the compilation of the whole dated no later than the late 7th century.
 Later authors reject these early dates, but as Neidorf notes that "Frank, Hill, and Niles offer no substantial engagement with the dating arguments of earlier _Widsið_ scholars.
 The reader is simply left to imagine that there really is no evidence for an early dating of _Widsið_ and that scholarship had operated under a delusion for over 100 and 50 years" (166).
 Using onomastic evidence and dialectic vocabulary, as well as the absence of the Saxons from the poem, pretty significant oversight if it was written at a later date when the Saxons were a dominant people, Neidorf argues adeptly for sustaining the earlier dating.
 Weiskott refutes Neidorf's orthographical examples on the grounds that a poet copying lists would copy their original orthography, arguing a later date from a metrical standpoint.
 Pascual also takes up the argument, siding rather on the early end, also with a metrical perspective.
 The back and forth between these three terrific scholars is an interesting read and also strongly motivating to scholars who want to dive into this text for themselves.
 ### Thesis Statement

 The age and content of _Widsið_ are what make it such an excellent project for digital representation.
 The long catalogues of names and people, now figures of a shadowy past, can be overwhelming.
 The fact that the poem, though short at only 143 lines, does not have a strong narrative arc, means that it is not a first choice for students of Old English.
 Yet the language is clear and systematic, and the repeated syntax excellent for reinforcing linguistic concepts to young language learners.
 When one reads _Helm Wulfingum_ (29), it is apparent that _Helm_ is in the nominative with no ending, and _Wulfingum_ in the plural dative "-um" ending rather than the nominative "-as" to demonstrate Helm "verbed" (in this case _weold_) the Wulfings.
-This pattern is then repeated over and over with almost no variation except when _Finn Folcwalding_ _[weold] Frēsna cynne_ (27), or when _Hringweald wæs haten Herefarena cyning_.
+This pattern is then repeated over and over with almost no variation except when _Finn Folcwalding_ _\[weold] Frēsna cynne_ (27), or when _Hringweald wæs haten Herefarena cyning_.
 These exceptions would then stand out because of their difference from the pattern and introduce new concepts.

 Beyond that, the ability of digital technology to provide hyperlinking of texts and information sites, allowing quick access to information on named entities, makes _Widsið_ an appealing project.
 The potential of a digital edition of a text to make it accessible to casual readers, students, and high-level scholars is a flexibility and breadth of reach that a paper text would struggle or fail to live up to.

-@@@ More here
+@@@ More here (200 words)
 ## Literary Review

 Why Widsith?
 Of all the prose and poetry in the Old English corpus, what makes this poem such an appealing seminal project?
 Unlike, say, The Wanderer or The Seafarer, Widsith is filled with references to people and places both mythical and historical.
 It also is only 143 lines long, making this a manageable example work which can be thoroughly annotated and displayed.
 For instance, Beowulf also contains plentiful references to named entities that are known from other sources, but its unwieldy 3,182 lines of inconsistent quality make it a significantly more advanced project.